apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 -var="github_repository_name=$GITHUB_REPOSITORY_NAME" -var="github_repository_branch=$GITHUB_REPOSITORY_BRANCH"
 ```

-After completing these steps, GCP project will have `Playground-infrastructure-trigger` Cloud Build trigger that can be used to build and deploy Beam Playground.
+After completing these steps, GCP project will have 2 Cloud Build triggers that can be used to build and deploy Beam Playground.

 ### Run Cloud Build Triggers